Trustpilot

 In Thailand, a mixture of European plugs and American plugs are used.

-• The local village is just a short walk away and has a night market and shops.
+• The local village is just a short walk away, with small shops and a night market to explore

-• Trips are often organised to Petchaburi, Hua Hin and Cha Am in the evening to see the night markets and explore.
+• Occasional trips are organised to Petchaburi, the bat caves at sunset, or the seaside towns of Hua Hin and Cha Am to explore night markets and local cafés

-• The Thailand animal sanctuary is located on temple grounds, so it is very easy to visit the temple and experience Thai culture on your days off.
+• The sanctuary is located on temple grounds, making it easy to visit the temple and experience Thai culture during your stay

-• There are also amazing beaches just 15 miles away and fantastic hiking in the national park.
+• There are also excellent hiking opportunities in the nearby national park

 You will have evenings free and one day per week off.